mwelponer/OpenGL/03_indexBuffers/readme.md

 ## start using modern opengl
-- write shader (vertex and fragment) definition in an external file
+- use index buffer to be more efficient and avoid to repeat vertices declaration